The binary method of integer decomposition: Introduction

 Integer decomposition is closely related to many famous problems, such as P and NP problem, and RSA cryptosystem cryptography design and decryption([1-2]).
 To break down the RSA cryptosystem is to decompose a large integer $M$ into the product of two prime numbers, i.e

 where $p$ and $q$ are two prime numbers.
-The decomposition of an integers into the product of some primes is a fundamental problem in number theory([3-4]).
-How to decompose an integer into the product of primes is difficult problem([5]).
+To decompose an integer into the product of some prime numbers is a fundamental problem in number theory([3-4]).
+How to decompose an integer into the product of some prime number is difficult problem([5]).
 There are several integer decomposition methods, such as short division, Chinese phase reduction algorithm and so on([6]).
 However, existing methods are still difficult to decompose large numbers.
 In this paper, a new method of an integer decomposition is proposed.
-The method proposed in this paper is to transform integer decomposition problem into solving a system of the linear equations.
+The method presented in this paper is to transform integer decomposition problem into solving a system of the linear equations.